RobinSchmidt/RobsClapStuff/ReadMe.md

 into Visual Studio and have a look around.
 Try to Build-and-Run the "Tests" project.
-If all goes well, it should create a command-line application that runs some unit tests and reports success or failure.
+If all goes well, it should create a command-line application that runs some unit tests and reports success or failure (hopefully the former).
 The things that are being tested there are my C++ convenience classes around the CLAP C-API and some demo plugins that have been created with those.

 Making Plugins